 In 2007, Nazarov attained great shape and improved his personal best to 78.89m already in the middle of the June, at local competitions in Dushanbe.
 He competed under big loadings at the Asian Championships in Amman on 25 July and took second place with 75.70, but after the competition he began to suffocate.

 “It was an unpleasant feeling.
-I couldn’t walk even 100m without asthmatic fit and giddiness,” Nazarov recalls.
+I couldn’t walk even 100m without asthmatic fits and giddiness,” Nazarov recalls.
 “I made all possible analyses and medical examinations, but nobody could say what had happened.
 Trainings were simply not on.
-In such conditions I came to World Championships.
+In such conditions I came to the World Championships.
 It was logical that I achieved only 71.70 in qualifications in Osaka and had to come back home to continue treatment for an unknown illness.
-Later, one osteopath told me I have nerve entrapment in cervical spine, despite I didn’t feel any pain.
+Later, one osteopath told me I have a nerve entrapment in the cervical spine, although I didn’t feel any pain.
 After three massages and one month of easiest yoga exercises, I felt absolutely healthy and set a goal to achieve the final at future Olympic Games.”

-But one month later, a mark of 77.14 and fifth position at the World Athletics Final, in Thessalonik, became the clear confirmation of Nazarov’s great shape.
-“Moreover, on 10 November I took an easy win at the Asian Championships, in Guangzhou, despite I had very light trainings from September, even without weightlifting and special physical preparation” Dilshod continued.
+But one month later, a mark of 77.14 and fifth position at the World Athletics Final, in Thessaloniki, became the clear confirmation of Nazarov’s great shape.
+“Moreover, on 10 November I took an easy win at the Asian Championships, in Guangzhou, although I had very light trainings from September, even without weightlifting and special physical preparation” Dilshod continued.

 All winter 2010, Nazarov paid a lot of attention to special exercises to improve his technique.
 “My technical mistakes are like the echo from the youth.
 At the time when the coach has to teach pupils technical rudiments, I was self-coaching.
 Now I must make many corrections and it isn’t easy, as some wrong elements got implanted into my throws too deeply.
 Mostly I can’t adopt the usual exercises widespread among throwers.
 I have to invent something new,” Dilshod smiles.

-The summer season 2010 became the most stable in his career.
-He threw over 80m for the first time at the national championships in Dushanbe on 18 June, became silver medallist of Continental Cup in Split on 4 September, won the Asian Games at the end of November and finished second in overall standing of the IAAF Hammer Throw Challenge.
-It was a good incentive to be absorbed in Daegu preparation.
+The 2010 summer season became the most stable in his career.
+He threw over 80m for the first time at the national championships in Dushanbe on 18 June, became silver medallist at the Continental Cup in Split on 4 September, won the Asian Games at the end of November and finished second in the overall standings of the IAAF Hammer Throw Challenge.
+It was a good incentive to get absorbed in Daegu preparation.

-“I felt great and was confident in high results at the World Championships,” Nazarov says.
+“I felt great and was confident of high results at the World Championships,” Nazarov says.
 “Before my departure to Daegu, I had test training where I achieved 76.50m.
 It meant I was ready to throw over 80m.
 I arrived in South Korea two weeks before competitions and made a few very hopeful practices.
-But the picture changed during competitions.
-I have been making one attempt after other but hammer flew 76m, like bewitched.
-I was not able to change something.”
+But the picture changed during competition.
+I made one attempt after another but the hammer flew 76m, like bewitched.
+I was not able to change anything.”

-Winter 2012 was too snowy and cold in Tajikistan, so Nazarov was forced to train indoor only.
-Dilshod began throwing practices at the end of March only, and that is why he had to postpone start of his competitions season to May.
+Winter 2012 was too snowy and cold in Tajikistan, so Nazarov was forced to train only indoor.
+Dilshod began throwing practice at the end of March only, and that is why he had to postpone the start of his competition season to May.
 Nevertheless, he quickly picked up good competition shape.
 But one and a half month before the Olympics, Nazarov injured his shoulder.
-He received treatment and trained in the same time.
+He received treatment and trained at the same time.
 Pain grew every day.
 And only in London did Dilshod get the true verdict.
 His pain was diagnosed as liquid accumulation in the shoulder.

-After unsuccessful performance in London, Nazarov took a long rest and began his training only in January 2013.
+After his unsuccessful performance in London, Nazarov took a long rest and began his training only in January 2013.
 He started from lifting, lending an attentive ear to his shoulder.
 He still felt a weak pain deep inside, but it allowed throwing.
-All preparation for summer season 2013, Dilshod spent in Tajikistan.
+Dilshod completed all preparations for the summer 2013 season in Tajikistan.
 “I understood that tiredness from long flights and frequent competitions accumulated inside me,” Nazarov explains.
 “I wanted to enjoy my family, my house, my motherland as long as possible.
-I even invited my friend and rival, Lukas Melich from Czech Republic, to training camp in Dushanbe.
-Weather was warm and sunny and we had great practices together.”
+I even invited my friend and rival, Lukas Melich from Czech Republic, to a training camp in Dushanbe.
+The weather was warm and sunny and we had great practices together.”

 In 2013, Nazarov focused on preparation for the World Championships, in Moscow, like never before.
-He opened the international season in early May in Japan and achieved a new personal best on 25 May in Halle with a world leading 80.71m.
-“I had already secured the place among top hammer throwers in the world, but never proved it at major competitions.
+He opened the international season in early May in Japan and achieved a new personal best on 25 May in Halle with a world-leading 80.71m.
+“I had already secured a place among top hammer throwers in the world, but never proved it at major competitions.
 I hoped this year it would my time” said Dilshod.

 After his next victory with 78.32m at the Asian Championships in Pune on 6 July, Nazarov decided to take a pause in competitions for purposeful preparation to the World Championships.
 His last and main preparation was in the Czech Republic, under the eyes of his manager.
-Dilshod gained great shape from one day to another and finally got very in strong physical condition, but one week before his flight to Moscow some technical problems appeared suddenly.
+Dilshod gained great shape from one day to another and finally got very into strong physical condition, but one week before his flight to Moscow some technical problems suddenly appeared.

 “All my training tests showed that I was able to improve my personal best.
-I threw the 6kg hammer over 88m and that meant that I had to throw 7kg hammer about 82-83m, but just as I took one last hammer, my technique was becoming far from perfect,” Nazarov recalls.
+I threw the 6kg hammer over 88m and that meant that I had to throw the 7kg hammer about 82-83m, but just as I took one last hammer, my technique was becoming far from perfect,” Nazarov recalls.

-In any case, he reached the World Championships final in Moscow, with fourth best result (77.93m) in qualification.
-Two days later Dilshod took fifth, place with 78.31 and was absolutely disappointed with such a performance.
+In any case, he reached the World Championships final in Moscow, with the fourth best result (77.93m) in qualification.
+Two days later Dilshod took fifth place with 78.31 and was absolutely disappointed with such a performance.

-Then Dilshod decided to take a long break in practices and came back to the stadium only in January, paying much more attention for development of technically problematic moments.
+Then Dilshod decided to take a long break from practices and came back to the stadium only in January, paying much more attention to the development of technically problematic moments.
 He prepared in Dushanbe until May and went to a European training camp just to begin his competition season.
-At the Golden Spike meeting in Ostrava on 16 June, Nazarov was so close to improve his personal best when taking second place with 80.62m.
-He performed at 13 events during 2014 summer season and had successful attempts over 80m at two more meetings: at the Gyulai Memorial in Hungarian Szekesfehervar on 8 July (80.24) and in Madrid on 19 July (80.51).
+At the Golden Spike meeting in Ostrava on 16 June, Nazarov was very close to improving his personal best when taking second place with 80.62m.
+He performed at 13 events during the 2014 summer season and had successful attempts over 80m at two more meetings: at the Gyulai Memorial in the Hungarian city of Szekesfehervar on 8 July (80.24) and in Madrid on 19 July (80.51).

-Finally, Dilshod was able to finish the 2014 competition season on a high note when he took his third gold at the Asian Games, in Incheon, with 76.82m being there an unreserved favorite.
+Finally, Dilshod was able to finish the 2014 competition season on a high note when he took his third gold at the Asian Games, in Incheon, with 76.82m being there an unreserved favourite.